Apple iPhones get bigger and pricier, Watch turns to health

 “The larger screen will be very important in China to turn around the trend there, because they have lost some share in the last few years, partly because of screen size,” she added.

-Apple also introduced a lower-cost 6.1-inch (15.5 cm) iPhone Xr made of aluminum, starting at $749.
+Apple also introduced a lower-cost 6.1-inch (15.5 cm) iPhone XR made of aluminum, starting at $749.

 (Graphic: Apple stock performance six months ahead of each iPhone launch: reut.rs/2CJ8fgI)